 Hi!
 Time flies...
 Swordschool turned 24 years old yesterday!
 March 17th 2001 saw the very first class I taught as a full-time professional instructor, at the Olympic Stadium in Helsinki.
 Not the whole Olympic Stadium.
 A small room somewhere inside it.
 I was expecting about 6 to 12 people, and something over 70 showed up.
 Some of them are still training now.
 I don’t have a photo of that very day, but digging around through the archives I found some golden oldies.
 Here’s what a rapier class...

-15 days ago • 1 min read
+about 1 month ago • 1 min read

 Hi!Lots going on this week: the new Fiore film is raising funds; the Historical Fencing Research company has released its findings on tip safety; the Fiore facsimile books are printing and shipping as we speak; and I even made it briefly to the Wallace Collection (for the millionth time).
 The NEW Fiore Movie Have you seen the short movie Fiore?
 It’s a ten minute film with extraordinary historical accuracy and detail, about Fiore dei Liberi.
 It came out in 2022.
 I interviewed the film maker...

-19 days ago • 3 min read
+about 1 month ago • 3 min read

 Hi!
 Hallelujah!
 At last!
 After three months of back and forth with the printers (and setting up to print with someone else at twice the price), the Fiore Facsimile with translation is now working properly.
 Everyone who bought it in December has had their order re-run yesterday, so new copies are being printed and shipped.
 Now that they have been taken care of, we can open it up for new orders!
 This book reproduces the Getty manuscript in its entirety, in full colour, and as close as possible...